christian-posta/ceposta-devops-ose/Readme.md

 This can be used to set up a handful of tools to assist your team to work cross functionally in a DevOps culture.
-The same philosophy and pipeline can be used for other types of applications as well, but with JBoss Fuse, we can focus on integration projects and [Micorservices][microservices].
+The same philosophy and pipeline can be used for other types of applications as well, but with JBoss Fuse, we can focus on integration projects and [Microservices][microservices].
 The demo focuses on automating the developer experience (using Git, for example) as well as automating the deployment enlivenment (using [OpenShift][openshift] for example).
 The project can be used as a starting point for a customizable CD solution.